diego-treitos/linux-smart-enumeration/README.md

 From version **2.0** it is *mostly* **POSIX** compliant and tested with `shellcheck` and `posh`.

+It can also **monitor processes to discover recurrent program executions**.
+It monitors while it is executing all the other tests so you save some time.
+By default it monitors during 1 minute but you can choose the watch time with the `-p` parameter.

 It has 3 levels of verbosity so you can control how much information you see.

 In the default level you should see the highly important security flaws in the system.
 The level `1` (`./lse.sh -l1`) shows